leandrolcampos/specials/README.md

 # Welcome to Specials

-Specials is a [Mojo](https://www.modular.com/mojo) package designed to provide highly-optimized and hardware acceleration-friendly [special functions](https://en.wikipedia.org/wiki/Special_functions) implementations for AI computing.
+Specials is a [Mojo](https://www.modular.com/mojo) package designed to provide highly-optimized and hardware-acceleration-friendly [special functions](https://en.wikipedia.org/wiki/Special_functions) implementations for AI computing.

-Special functions are particular mathematical functions that play a fundamental role in various scientific and industrial disciplines, about which many useful properties are known.
-They find extensive applications in physics, engineering, chemistry, computer science, and statistics, being prized for their ability to provide closed-form solutions to complex problems in these fields.
+Mojo combines the usability of Python with the performance of C, unlocking unparalleled programmability of AI hardware and extensibility of AI models.
+This makes Mojo an ideal choice for implementing special functions that require not only numerical accuracy and stability but also high performance.

 ## Table of Contents